PostgreSQL Database Management and Usage

 your_username

-with your database username, andyour_database
+with your database username andyour_database

 bashpsql -U your_username -h /Applications/ServBay/tmp -d your_database